MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

 -   **ObjectDataSources** specify a Microsoft .NET class that provides the data to the RC.
-There is a fixed set of available types of ObjectDataSources provided in FIM 2010 that the administrator can choose to consume when authoring RCDCs.
+There is a fixed set of available types of ObjectDataSources provided in MIM 2016 that the administrator can choose to consume when authoring RCDCs.

 -   **XMLDataSources** provide a simple way to structure XML-based data, and they